faesel/az-lazy/README.md

 # 4. Contributing <a name="contributing"></a>

-I haven't written any contributing guidelines yet but you can reach me [here](https://www.faesel.com/contact)
+I haven't written any contributing guidelines yet but you can reach me [here](https://www.faesel.com/contact), [Development Notes](other_file.md) are also available.

 # 5. Change Log <a name="changelog"></a>